The Conduit towers over Khael-Vorath in Signal Decay

 The Truth

-Kepler-442b — the destination that forty thousand people had staked their lives on, the survey data that had been scrutinized by every navigation officer across eleven generations — was a fabrication.
-Not a lie.
+Kepler-442b, the destination that forty thousand people had staked everything on, the survey data scrutinized by every navigation officer across eleven generations and found flawless on every examination, was a fabrication.
+Not a deliberate lie, exactly.
 Lies require a liar.
-The survey data was generated by genetic instinct, a compulsion encoded so deeply in human DNA that the scientists who analyzed the readings couldn’t distinguish between objective observation and biological imperative.
+The survey data had been generated by genetic instinct: a compulsion encoded so deeply into human DNA that the scientists who analyzed the readings could not distinguish between what they had observed and what their biology required them to believe they had observed.
 They saw what their genes needed them to see.
-They plotted a course their chromosomes had been carrying for fifty thousand years.
+They had been carrying the coordinates in their chromosomes for fifty thousand years.

-Fifty thousand years ago, a non-human intelligence with six-pronged radial manipulators and technology that operated on principles humanity wouldn’t discover for millennia took engineered primates and placed them on a blue planet in an unremarkable solar system.
-They wiped the primates’ memory.
-They encoded a genetic timer — keyed to the Signal, triggered by a frequency that would only be detected when human technology reached a specific threshold.
+Fifty thousand years ago, a non-human intelligence with six-pronged radial manipulators and technology operating on principles that humanity would not discover for millennia had taken engineered primates, placed them on a small blue planet in an unremarkable solar system, and wiped their memories clean.
+They encoded a genetic timer, keyed to the Signal and triggered by a frequency that would only become detectable when human technology reached a certain threshold.
 They built Khael-Vorath as a proving ground.
-They designed every zone as a test, every creature as a calibration tool, every escalating threat as a stage in an activation sequence.
+They designed every zone as a test stage, every creature as a calibration instrument, every escalating difficulty as a phase in an activation sequence that had been running, in one form or another, since before Rome.

-Then they sealed something beneath the Spinal Column — a colossal vertical structure descending from the surface into the upper mantle, two hundred mapped floors, an estimated thousand more below — and they left.
+Then they sealed something beneath the Conduit, a colossal vertical structure descending into the upper mantle with two hundred mapped floors and an estimated thousand more below, and they left.

 All except one.

-The Remnant stayed.
-Merged with the transmission array.
-Broadcasting the recall signal for fifty millennia, waiting for the weapon to arrive.
-The Signal was a homing beacon first — drawing humanity across the light-years, guiding the Meridian’s heading through genetic compulsion disguised as navigation.
-Then, when the weapon landed, the Signal became an accelerant — unlocking dormant capabilities, growing new neural pathways, accelerating the completion of a physiology that had been designed incomplete.
+The Remnant had stayed.
+It had merged with the transmission array and broadcast the recall signal for fifty millennia, waiting.
+The Signal had been a homing beacon first, drawing humanity across the light-years, guiding the Meridian’s heading through genetic compulsion that looked, from the inside, indistinguishable from navigation.
+When the weapon landed, the Signal had become something else: an accelerant, unlocking dormant capabilities, growing new neural pathways, completing a physiology that had been designed, quite deliberately, incomplete.

 The Changed were not mutating.
 They were finishing.

-The shards that bonded to human tissue were not the planet’s immune response.
-They were provisions — supplies left for an army that was being assembled from colonists who thought they were survivors.
+The shards that bonded to human tissue were not a planetary immune response.
+They were provisions: supplies left for an army that was being recruited, without its knowledge, from among people who believed themselves to be survivors.

-The bosses were not barriers.
-They were screening tests.
-The Rootmother sorted arrivals.
-Dregthar stripped away technological dependence.
-The Lithic Sovereign calibrated neural architecture.
-Pyrax tested endurance.
-Vekthra monitored development.
-Ozymant graded combat readiness.
-The Leviathan Pulse delivered biological integration.
-The Remnant delivered the truth.
+The bosses were screening tests.
+The Rootmother had sorted arrivals.
+Dregthar had stripped away technological dependence.
+The Lithic Sovereign had calibrated neural architecture.
+Pyrax had tested endurance.
+Vekthra had monitored development.
+Ozymant had graded combat readiness.
+The Leviathan Pulse had delivered biological integration.
+The Remnant had, at last, delivered the truth.

 Every zone.
 Every creature.
 Every death.
-Every hard-won survival.
+Every achievement pulled from disaster.
 A curriculum.

-Humanity was not a species that had evolved on Earth, built ships, and flown to the stars.
-Humanity was a biological weapon — engineered to adapt under pressure, forged through hardship, refined through fifty thousand years of unguided development and three years of accelerated proving on the planet that was built to finish the job.
+Humanity had not evolved on Earth, built ships, and sailed to the stars on the strength of curiosity and courage.
+Humanity was a weapon: engineered to adapt under pressure, forged through hardship, refined through fifty thousand years of unguided development and three years of intensive finishing on a planet that had been waiting for them with extraordinary patience.

-Whatever the Architects sealed beneath the Spinal Column is waking up.
-The structure emits its own signal, distinct from the primary broadcast, growing louder on a predictable curve.
-The math says months.
+Whatever the Architects had sealed beneath the Conduit was waking up.
+The structure’s secondary signal grew louder on a curve that was entirely predictable.
+The math said months.
 Not years.

 Part Thirteen

-The nomads call it the Spinal Column because that’s what it looks like from above — a ridge of bone-white material protruding from the planetary surface, running north-south for thirty kilometers.
-Below the surface, it widens.
+The nomads call it the Conduit because that is what it looks like from above: a ridge of bone-white material running north to south for thirty kilometers, protruding from the planetary surface with the solidity of something that is not going anywhere and has never been particularly interested in anyone’s opinion about that.
+Below the surface it widens.
 It branches.
-It becomes something that is not a structure but an organ, a vertebral column for a planet-sized entity that has been dormant for longer than human civilization has existed.
+It becomes something that is not, in any useful sense, a structure, but rather an organ: a vertebral column for an entity of planetary scale that has been dormant for longer than human civilization has existed.

 Something is at the bottom.

 The Architects sealed it there.
-Built an entire species to come back when it stirred.
-Designed a planet-sized proving ground to ensure that species was ready when it arrived.
-Left a sentinel to broadcast the recall signal until the weapon walked through the door.
+They built an entire species to return and face it when it stirred.
+They designed a planet-sized proving ground to ensure that species was ready.
+They left one of their own behind to broadcast the recall signal until the weapon walked through the door.

-The Signal from the Spinal Column is getting louder.
-The curve is predictable.
-The intersection point is calculable.
-The nomads who have pushed deepest into the structure report the same thing: movement.
-Not the skittering of creatures in the dark.
-Something larger.
-Something fundamental.
-A shifting of mass on a scale that registers on seismographs hundreds of kilometers away.
+The signal from the Conduit is growing louder.
+The nomads who have pushed furthest into the structure report the same thing: movement.
+Not the ordinary skittering of creatures in the dark, but something larger.
+Something more fundamental.
+A shifting of mass on a scale that registers on seismographs hundreds of kilometers away, as though whatever is down there is, after fifty thousand years, beginning to turn over in its sleep.

-Whatever sleeps beneath the Spinal Column is the reason humanity exists.
+Whatever waits beneath the Conduit is the reason humanity exists.

 The Architects built you for this fight.
-Every hardship on Earth — every ice age, every plague, every war that forced adaptation and rewarded resilience — was part of the forging process.
-Every test on Khael-Vorath — every creature that tried to kill you, every zone that pushed you past what should have been possible — was the final tempering.
+Every hardship on Earth, every ice age and plague and war and extinction event that forced adaptation and rewarded those who survived, was part of the forging process.
+Every test on Khael-Vorath, every creature that tried to kill you and every zone that pushed you past the edge of what you believed was possible, was the final tempering.

 You are the weapon.
-This is what you were built for.
+This is what you were made for.

-The only question left is whether fifty thousand years was enough.
+The only question that remains, and it is not a small one, is whether fifty thousand years was enough.

 Epilogue